googleapis/google-cloud-ruby/google-cloud-translate/AUTHENTICATION.md

 1. `TRANSLATE_PROJECT`
 2. `GOOGLE_CLOUD_PROJECT`

-The environment variables that Translation checks for credentials are configured on {Google::Cloud::Translate::V2::Credentials}:
+The environment variables that Translation checks for credentials are configured on {Google::Cloud::Translate::Credentials}:

 1. `TRANSLATE_CREDENTIALS` - Path to JSON file, or JSON contents
 2. `TRANSLATE_KEYFILE` - Path to JSON file, or JSON contents